 We are emotional beings and that ability to experience such a diverse range of emotions from love to fear, hope to jealousy makes us human.
 Our memories are directly linked to our emotions, studies have shown that the more intense the emotional experience the more memorable it will be, whether it’s good or bad.
 So try connecting with others on an emotional level and aim to generate positive emotion in every engagement (confidence, trust, belief, pride, being valued, appreciated, laughter).
 What you’ll find is that not only will the experience make you feel good, but also those whom you’ve interacted with will associate these positive emotions with you.
 Being able to generate those ‘feel good’ emotions along with your words and actions will give them far more impact and resonance.

 One of only five female FTSE 100 CEOs.
 Carolyn had previously worked in the media (CEO of Guardian Media Group 2006- 2010), retail and banking industries.
-Despite having no prior experience in an operational heavy industry like commercial air travel, since taking the reign at EasyJet (2010) profits have soared, increasing by well over 250% (£429m in 2016).
+Despite having no prior experience in an operational heavy industry like commercial air travel, during her time at EasyJet (2010 -2017) profits have soared, increasing by well over 250% (£429m in 2016).
 Taking EasyJet from a business in operational difficulty to a well oiled machine with exceptional customer service, setting a successful blue print for short haul airliners across Europe.
 It’s a true testament to her vision, adaptability and leadership.

 “Remember that things don’t always go your way, so it is important to stay grounded and not allow set-backs to knock your confidence long term.
 Remember what you have done well, learn and move forward.”